-As such the level, purpose and planned use of reserves has been considered very carefully in developing the MTFS and the annual budget, however the conclusion reached is that the additional funding provided in 2020/21 which has enabled a balanced budget to be set, and the Government's commitment to a Fair Funding formula, a new Business Rates Retention system and importantly a 'levelling up' across the country for future years, gives reassurance that the authority will at last be able to replenish its reserves going forward.
+As such the level, purpose and planned use of reserves has been considered very carefully in developing the MTFS and the annual budget, however the conclusion reached is that the additional funding provided in 2020/21 and Government's ongoing support to assist in meeting the costs and losses of income due to Covid-19, gives reassurance that the authority will able to maintain its reserves going forward.
+In addition, the Government's repeated commitments to implementing a Fair Funding formula, a new Business Rates Retention system, to review the provision and funding of social care, and importantly for Blackburn with Darwen, to ensure a 'levelling up' across the country for future years, also provides some comfort that the pressures on reserves that have been felt over the last 10 years will ease.